 Lonnie was naturally more introspective, not impulsive — as his father was.

-Lonnie’s father, Pete, was violent to Lonnie, Lonnie’s brother, and his wife.
+Lonnie’s father, Pete, was violent to Pete’s wife, Lonnie, and Lonnie’s brother.
 And the Athens family lived in a poor and very rough section of Richmond, Virginia.
 There was lots of violence that Lonnie observed as he was growing up.

 Lonnie would fight back, even though he was small.
 But the most important skill he learned in that hell-like environment was a good bull-shit detector.

 The public library gave Lonnie a safe haven from home and the streets of Richmond.
 With some encouragement from a few caring mentors, Lonnie was able to get a scholarship to college and escape his violent world.
 But he still had a burning question.